Bookworm-project/BookwormDB/README.md

 BookwormDB/
  -- files/
   | -- texts/
-  |  | raw  <--- contains texts files or hierarchical folders of text files
-  |  | input.txt <----- (alternate method: a single file with all texts, preceded by their id.)
+  |  | input.txt <-----  A single file, each line of which is a text ID, a tab, and then the
+  |  |                   full text of the document with tabs and newlines replaced by spaces.
+  |  | raw/  <---------  Alternate format: directory with text files.
   | -- metadata/
   |  | -- jsoncatalog.txt
   |  | -- field_descriptions.json